geodetic-metrology-tools/LGC2/CONTRIBUTING.md

 Contributions of all kinds are welcome — code, documentation, testing, or design discussions.
 Please read the following guidelines before opening a Pull Request or submitting code.
+This guide applies to contributions made through the GitHub repository, which is now the primary platform for development and collaboration on LGC2.

 [[_TOC_]]

+---
+## GitHub vs GitLab Notice

+Historically, the **LGC2** project has been developed within **CERN’s GitLab environment** (`gitlab.cern.ch`).
+The **2.10.0 release** was fully built and maintained using this internal infrastructure.

+The project is now entering a **transition phase** toward a more open and collaborative model.
+Development will progressively move to **GitHub**, with future updates and development work published under the `appwidevs` branch (check this branch for status update)
+This migration aims to make the project’s source code, issue tracking, and documentation more accessible to the broader scientific and open-source communities.
+It also creates new opportunities for **community contributors** to participate in development, testing, and documentation improvements.

+For the time being, the **continuous integration and deployment (CI/CD)** processes continue to run on CERN’s GitLab infrastructure.
+In a later phase, the CI/CD system will also be **migrated to GitHub**, providing a unified, open workflow for building, testing, and packaging the software.
+This migration will represent a **valuable entry point for contributors**.

+> During this transition, both GitLab and GitHub repositories will remain synchronized,
+> and development activity will increasingly focus on GitHub.
+> For contribution procedures, please continue reading below.

 ---